-In 2015, the Council staff initiated assessments on the impacts of Myrtle Rust on the endangered Sunshine Coast Myrtle (Lenwebbia sp.
+In 2015, council staff initiated assessments on the impacts of Myrtle Rust on the endangered Sunshine Coast Myrtle (Lenwebbia sp.
 Blackall Range) after noticing severe dieback at Doonan Creek Environmental Reserve.

-Myrtle rust fungus (Puccinia psidii) was first detected in Australia in NSW in 2010 and has since spread throughout most states.
+Myrtle rust fungus (Puccinia psidii) was first detected in Australia in New South Wales in 2010 and has since spread throughout most states.
 It only effects plants in the Myrtle family which includes native Lilly Pilly, Eucalyptus, Bottle brush and Tea trees.
 The rust spreads via wind, people and animals

-The endangered Sunshine Coast Myrtle is a small tree occurring only on the Sunshine Coast.
+The endangered Sunshine Coast Myrtle is a small tree unique to the region.
 Results suggest that the population is very susceptible to the rust and is in decline.
 Across the region, a handful of plants were in relatively good condition and it is hoped that these plants could provide the breeding stock that is resistant to the rust.

-The project has seen collaboration with the University of the Sunshine Coast, the Qld Herbarium and the department of Agriculture & Fisheries.
-Further research and collaboration is planned and may be expanded to incorporate other important species affected by the rust
+The project has seen collaboration with the University of the Sunshine Coast, the Queensland Herbarium and the Department of Agriculture and Fisheries.
+Further research and collaboration is planned and may be expanded to incorporate other important species affected by the rust.